 Inside, the home was something of a mess, but Marvin insisted this was normal, with the elderly couple perhaps unable to keep the house as proud as they once had.
 Moving through the home and finding nothing amiss, it at first appeared the couple had simply vanished.
 There was food uneaten on the table, giving the house an eerie quality.

 Bullock decided to check the refrigerator, later saying that he wasn't quite sure why.
 Something perhaps instinctively gravitated him toward it.
 Everything was in date, and nothing seemed wrong except the peculiar amount of meat that filled every shelf.
 Even for Texas, it seemed excessive.

 While Bullock thought it unusual, he guessed somebody had simply slaughtered a hog.
 He was about to close the door when something caught his eye in the vegetable bin.
 It was the severed heads of Fred and Edwina Rogers.
 Far from being a hog, the meat was actually the dismembered remains of the couple.

 "I didn't know immediately what it was.
-Just as I was closing the door, I saw the heads through the clear glass of the vegetable bin." - Officer Bullock, Lakeland Ledger, June 26, 1984
+Just as I was closing the door, I saw the heads through the clear glass of the vegetable bin," Officer Bullock told the Lakeland Ledger years later.

 A PRIME SUSPECT